sarahciston/codingcare/_drafts/interviews.md

 83
 00:13:00.930 --> 00:13:19.099
 Garrett Flynn: right.
 But as you get involved, you kind of learn the boundaries you learn like new perspectives and a lot of times.
-II guess this is the sense that I got when I was involved is, people are just excited to share whatever they're involved in, and you get critical feedback back.
+II guess this is the sense that I got when I was involved is, **people are just excited to share whatever they're involved in, and you get critical feedback back. but it's never.
+It's always warm.**

-84
-00:13:19.160 --> 00:13:21.290
-Garrett Flynn: but it's never.
-It's always warm.

 85
 00:13:21.440 --> 00:13:25.300